sitati-elsis/we-move/README.md

 ### Testing

-Run the cells in the `test.ipynb` file to see the records being stored in the data warehouse tables which are a result of the
+Run the cells in the `test.ipynb` notebook to see the records being stored in the data warehouse tables which are a result of the

 transformations happening in the `etl.ipynb` notebook

+### Task 2

+Run the cells in the `business_questions.ipynb` in order to see the views created and sql queries which will enable us to

+answer business questions for task 2